The Society of Young Talent Given a Chance

 What we do

-St. Vincent de Paul’s Scholarship Program has been driving systemic change for over 20 years by helping transform the lives of first-generation college students.
+St. Vincent de Paul’s First-Generation Scholarship Program has been driving systemic change for over 20 years by helping transform the lives of first-generation college students.
 Our program provides not only financial assistance, but also a robust support system of mentorship and resources to help guide scholars to success in their college careers.

 We help scholars overcome the unique barriers that first-generation students face through one-on-one dedicated mentors and workshops.
 Often coming from low-income families, our scholars balance work responsibilities, paying family bills and navigating socio-economic pressures.
-With a holistic approach, SVdP’s Scholarship Program aims to see each and every scholar not only to the graduation finish line, but firmly planted on a path toward upward mobility and professional success.
+With a holistic approach, SVdP’s First-Generation Scholarship Program aims to see each and every scholar not only to the graduation finish line, but firmly planted on a path toward upward mobility and professional success.

 SVdP has scholars at in-state institutions including Arizona State University, the University of Arizona, Northern Arizona University and Maricopa County Community Colleges.
 If you wish to mentor a scholar or share your expertise at an upcoming workshop, contact Andy Romley at 602-622-4566 or firstname.lastname@example.org.